bshaffer/sfThemeGeneratorPlugin/README.markdown

 -----------------------------

 Well aren't you ambitious?
 If you want to create your own theme, it's not very difficult.
 Every theme must have a subclass of the sfThemeConfigration class.
 This controls how your theme is set up.
+Your configuration class is mainly responsible for the following things:

+- Prompting users for the information needed to generate your theme. (setup() method)
+- Adding routes to the application's routing.yml (routesToPrepend() method)
+- Copying the files from one location (your plugin) to another location in the application (filesToCopy() method)

 Is there anything else really cool I should know about?
 -------------------------------------------------------